paulocoding/mobile-app-site/README.md

-# A sample website for portfolio for a fictional mobile app
+# A sample website for a fictional mobile app